This is the story of my journey back to church after a 15-year hiatus.

 Living Life with More Purpose

-I feel that being away from the church for so long allows me to better understand the issues that some people have with Christians.
+I feel that being away from the church for so long allows me to understand better the issues that some people have with Christians.
 We all know the type.
-Those vile people on twitter who are so hateful yet have “I love Jesus” in their profiles.
+Those vile people on Twitter are so hateful yet have “I love Jesus” in their profiles.
 The media also likes to get people riled up by focusing on these individuals.

 This post is not meant to bash the Catholic church (just the church I grew up in).
-We should all try to find a place that speaks to us and makes us better people.
+Instead, we should all try to find a place that speaks to us and makes us better people.
 While I would love for everyone to join team Jesus, I am just as happy when people find something else that fills their spiritual void.
-After all, my job isn’t to judge, it’s to love others no matter what they believe, who they love, or what they’ve done.
+After all, my job isn’t to judge.
+It’s to love others no matter what they believe, who they love, or what they’ve done.